-A fashion capital assumes leadership role in the design of fashion, the creation of styles, and the emergence of fashion trends.
-In addition, fashion capitals have a broad mix of business, artistic, entertainment, cultural, and leisure activities that are internationally recognized for having a unique and strong identity.
-[3] The status of a fashion capital is also linked to the city's domestic and international profile.
-[4] Fashion capitals are part of a wider social construct scene, with design schools, fashion magazines, and powerful market of affluent consumers of fashion.
-[4]
+A fashion capital assumes a leadership role in the design of fashion, the creation of styles, and the emergence of fashion trends.
+In addition, fashion capitals have a broad mix of business, artistic, entertainment, cultural, and leisure activities that are internationally recognized for each having a strongly unique identity.
+[4] The fashion capital status is also linked to the city's domestic and international profile.
+[5] Fashion capitals are part of a wider social construct scene, with design schools, fashion magazines, and powerful market of affluent consumers of fashion.
+[5]

-Since the 16th century, Milan had been regarded as the fashion capital of the world.
-Nowadays, while the term fashion capital is still used to describe cities that hold fashion weeks most prominently, in chronological order— New York, London, Paris, and Milan [5] [6] [7] [8] [9] it is the economic development and stylistic, created by a fashion capital city, that matters to the showbiz and fashion industry.
-[10] [11] Also, nowadays, the term of fashion capital includes other world cities known for hosting notable fashion events and have influential designers in the world of global fashion.
-[12]
+In the 16th century, Milan came to be regarded as the world's fashion capital.
+Nowadays, while the term fashion capital is still used to describe cities that hold fashion weeks—most prominently, in chronological order, New York, London, Milan, and Paris [6] [7] [8] [9] [10]—, it is the economic development and stylistics created by a fashion capital city that matter to the showbiz and fashion industry.
+[11] [12] Tokyo, with its fashion week, is also widely viewed as the fifth key city of fashion, and Asia's most important fashion capital.
+[13] Also, nowadays, the term fashion capital includes other world cities known for hosting notable fashion events and have influential designers in the world of global fashion.
+[14]

-Historically, several cities have been, in turn, fashion capitals.
-During the Renaissance era, different city-states in what would become modern-day Italy were Europe's main trendsetters, [13] due to the cultural power they exerted in that period of time.
+Historically, several cities have taken turns being fashion capitals.
+During the Renaissance era, different city-states in what would become modern-day Italy were Europe's main trendsetters, [15] due to the cultural power they exerted in that period.
 This included cities such as Florence, Milan, Rome, Naples, Genoa, and Venice.
-[14]
+[16]

-Progressing into the late 16th century, with influence of the English royal court, London became a major city in European fashion.
-Similarly, due to the power of Spain at the period, the Spanish court started to influence fashion, making it a major centre.
-In the 17th century, as the Renaissance started to fade away, with the power of the French court under Louis XIV, Paris established itself as Europe's main fashion centre.
-[15]
+Progressing into the late 16th century, with the influence of the English royal court, London became a major city in European fashion.
+Similarly, due to the power of Spain during the period, the Spanish court started to influence fashion, making it a major centre.
+In the 17th century, as the Renaissance began to fade away, with the power of the French court under Louis XIV, Paris established itself as Europe's main fashion centre.
+[17]

 During the Golden Twenties, Berlin was considered the vanguard fashion capital.
 [18]